papachristoumarios/papachristoumarios.github.io/index.md

 {:.profile}
 ![profile](profile.jpg){: style="object-fit: cover; border-radius: 50%; margin: 0 auto; max-width: 45%; width: 45%;"}

 I am an Assitant Professor of Information Systems in the [W. P. Carey School of Business](https://wpcarey.asu.edu/) at Arizona State University.
 I work on the economics of networks, exploring their roles within large-scale social and information systems, and understanding their wider societal implications.
-I am also affiliated with [W. P. Carey's Center for AI and Data Analytics Center](https://aida.wpcarey.asu.edu/).
+I am also affiliated with the [AI and Data Analytics Center](https://aida.wpcarey.asu.edu/).

 I hold a Ph.D. in Computer Science from Cornell University; where I had the fortune to be advised by  [Jon Kleinberg](http://www.cs.cornell.edu/home/kleinber/).
 My [thesis](https://drive.google.com/file/d/1hn-xa1mJ9SLPJdiCbQezk8VIp0cF_xKB/view?usp=sharing) focused on studying the resilience of sociotechnical systems.

 I am interested in